wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 1.8.3 =
+* Fixed: Corrected two strings that were not properly registered for translation

 = 1.8.2 =
 * Added: Brazilian Portuguese translation provided by Thiago Bernardi, e-mail address: thiagobernardi@outlook.com